doomemacs/doomemacs/README.md

     vc-annotate, quickrun, neotree, \*messages\*, org-mode--and others.
   * **Ex compatibility**: I've given quite a few plugins an Ex interface.
 For instance, `:t [ARGS]` and `:tcd` for tmux, `:ag [KEYWORDS]` for helm-ag, and `:align [REGEXP]` for align-regexp.
+See [private/my-commands.el] for more.
   * **Incremental highlighting for `:g[lobal]`**: evil's stock global command does not do this (`:align` will also highlight matches).
-  * **iedit instead of multiple-cursors**: I've got my eye on [evil-mc](https://github.com/gabesoft/evil-mc), but until I jump ship I use **evil-iedit**.
+  * **A multiple cursor implementation using iedit**: I could never get [evil-mc] working, and [multiple-cursors] doesn't play nice with evil-mode, so I wrote [evil-multiedit].
+    **evil-multiedit**.
 To use it, hop into visual mode, select a region and press
     <kbd>S-r</kbd> (shift-R).
 Your edits will apply to all highlighted regions.
 To limit
     iedit's scope: while in iedit mode go into visual, select a range and press
     <kbd>SPC</kbd>.